Puerto Rican boxer turns himself in after lover found dead - WHIZ News

 “I told her, ‘Be careful,’ because he had already threatened her,” Ortiz said.
 She said Verdejo had told her daughter not to have the baby, mentioning his career and family.

-Verdejo is married but had known Rodríguez since middle school and kept in touch with her, her parents said.
+Verdejo is married and has a young daughter but had known Rodríguez since middle school and kept in touch with her, her parents said.
 They reported her missing after she didn’t show up for her job at an animal grooming business.

 Verdejo (27-2, 17 knockouts) represented Puerto Rico at the Olympics in 2012, the same year he became a professional boxer competing in the lightweight division.
 His career was temporarily sidetracked after a 2016 motorcycle accident that put him in the hospital.